What Are Ions?

 How Do Negative Ions Affect Harmful Bacteria?

 Negative ions can kill bacteria.
 Actually, positive ions can kill bacteria too.
-This phenomenon is solely based on the relative concentration of ions (either positive or negative) on the outside when compared to the inside of the bacterial cells.
-Higher ionic concentration on the outside leads to the bacterial cells to lose water to the surrounding environment and hence die of dehydration.
+This phenomenon is solely based on the relative concentration of ions (either positive or negative) on the outside of the cell when compared to the inside of the cell.
+Higher ionic concentration on the outside of the bacterial cell causes dehydration and cell death.
 This is why salt or sugar curing protects foods from microbial contamination.
-Similar, water with absolutely no ions can also cause a rapid influx of water into the bacterial cell, leading them to burst and die.
-(6)
+Similar, water with absolutely no ions can also cause a rapid influx of water into the bacterial cell, leading them to burst and die. https://www.quora.com/Do-negative-ions-kill-bacteria

-Negative ions are the ones that are shown to improve health however.
+Remember, negative ions are the ones that improve health.
 Positive ions have been linked to disease states.

 What about Household Negative Ionizers and Ozone Generators?

-Many Negative ionizer companies say they do not generate ozone in amounts that are damaging to the health of living beings.
+Many negative ionizer companies say they do not generate ozone in amounts that are damaging to the health of living beings.
 Some of these companies may be telling the truth but there are lots of scam devices being sold in stores and online.
 Many generators labeled as negative ionizers are actually ozone generators!
 Or they produce way more ozone than is actually safe.
+Do not use negative ionizer devices in your home.
+To be safe, they must be used in a medical setting.

-How to get more negative ions in your life without a device?
+How to get more negative ions in your life?

 -Take a shower.
 The closest thing many of us get to moving water is our regular showers.
 And that’s not so bad.
 Moving water is moving water, and showers do a good job of producing negative ions in their own right.

--Keeping a window semi-open at home even if heat or air conditioning is on helps a lot.
-Keep a window cracked at all times when driving in a car, again, even if the heater or AC is on.
+-Keeping a window semi-open at home if the air is clean outside can help a lot.
+Opening a window while driving a vehicle (as long as the air outside is clean) is also a good idea.
 This allows negative ions to enter the vehicle and also provides some much needed fresh air (cars are notorious for having toxic chemicals floating around inside them from the plastics, fire retardant upholstery, and engine fumes etc).

--Get into nature as much as possible.
-If possible, go to the beach, take a swim or get your feet in the water.
+-Lastly and most importantly, get into nature as much as possible.
+Whenever possible, go to the beach, take a swim or get your feet in the water.
 Take a walk in a park, hike in the mountains, find a waterfall, sit amongst plants at a park.

-Note: Earthing does not produce negative ions, but it does keep the body grounded, which has been proven to have incredible health effects.
-An article on “earthing” is coming soon.
+Note: Earthing (or grounding) does not produce negative ions, but it does keep the body grounded, which has been proven to have positive health effects: https://kimcampion.com/miscellaneous/how-earthing-can-improve-your-health/